HL7/phd/input/intro-notes/StructureDefinition-PhdDevice-notes.md

  The revision information provided by the PHD, such as the hardware-revision, is encoded in the `Device.version` element.
 The version information is provided as a list of versions, where each version has a type and a value.
 The type is encoded as an MDC code and the value is a string.
 The type codes are defined in the [MDC Device Version Type Codes ValueSet](ValueSet-MDCDeviceVersionTypes.html).

 ### Reg-Cert-Data-List
-The Reg-Cert-Data-List can be provided by PHDs based on the IEEE 11073-20601 standard.
+The Reg-Cert-Data-List can be provided by older PHDs based on the IEEE 11073-20601 standard.
 It is not supported by the IEEE 11073-10206 ACOM standard.
 It contains the Continua version, list of certified PHD interfaces, and the regulation status.
 The Continua version is mapped to an additional `Device.version` element and the other two fields are mapped to a `Device.property` element.

 #### Reg-Cert-Data-List Certified PHD interfaces &rarr; `Device.property`